 My baby keeps getting out of their swaddle.
 What do I do?

 If your baby has turned into a little Houdini, it’s a sign that they are nearing transition into something like a sleep sack or sleeping bag.
-You can find a sleeping bag in our Penny the Pingu, Polar Bear Express and Frosty the Snowman boxes.
+You can find a sleeping bag in a baby gift box such as our Penny the Pingu, Polar Bear Express and Frosty the Snowman boxes.

 If you’re concerned about the safety of your baby, we recommend reading through the references below which address how to swaddle, hip dysplasia and SIDS in more detail.

 References:The Royal Children’s Hospital – Developmental Dysplasia of the Hip